The Era of Foldable Phones Has Arrived

 Radiant’s booth at C-TOUCH (top), which was shared with our sister company Konica Minolta China – Sensing Business Division; Radiant accepting a 2020 Outstanding Contribution Award for Touch Display Devices (bottom) from the C-TOUCH event organizers.

 Radiant’s solutions for pixel- and subpixel-level measurement and correction rely on our ProMetric® Imaging Photometers and Colorimeters.
-The latest ProMetric Y-Series 43-megapixel imager strikes a balance between capturing high-resolution images with low noise to provide high dynamic range for the most accurate measurement of tiny light-emitting elements.
-The Y43 is able to characterize all pixels of a display at once, in precise detail, at production line speed.
+Each ProMetric imaging system strikes a balance between capturing high-resolution images with low noise to provide high dynamic range for the most accurate measurement of tiny light-emitting elements.
+High-resolution ProMetric systems are able to characterize all pixels of a display at once, in precise detail, at production line speed.

 Radiant ProMetric® I-Series Imaging Colorimeter (left) and Y-Series Imaging Photometer (right).